 - The storage engine of the instance is WiredTiger.
-RocksDB and TerarkDB are not supported.

 - You can only restore databases from physical backups.
-Restoring databases from logical backups is not supported.

 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the page, select the region of the instance.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

-- Locate the instance to be restored and click the instance ID.
+- Find the target instance and click its ID.